 The West German Synchronised Swimming Championships were held in the small city on Ludwigsburg at the beginning of May.

-The West German Synchronised Swimming Championships were held in the small city on Ludwigsburg at the beginning of May.
+Background: The West German Synchronised Swimming Championships were held in the small city on Ludwigsburg at the beginning of May.
 Synchronised swimming is one of the lesser known water sports, but demands a high level of physical fitness as competitors are required to perform with the acrobatic ability of a gymnast -- both above and below the water.

 SYNOPSIS: Ludwigsburg played host to over one hundred women from twenty-five clubs throughout West Germany.
 The warm-up exercise before entering the water are reminiscent of ballet, and the swimmers have to display similar skill and artistry.
 When the competitors take to the water, the grace of the sport becomes apparent as the swimmers perform somersaults, twists and spins in time to music played through underwater loud speakers.